BhekimpiloNdhlela/TwitterLite/README.md

 pip3 install -r requirements.txt
 ```

-Get your Api Key from creating a Sendgrid account [here](https://signup.sendgrid.com/) And then and then
+Get your Api Key from creating a Sendgrid account [here](https://signup.sendgrid.com/) and then
 replace **'YOUR_API_KEY'** bellow with the newly obtained api key.
 Also make sure to set up the correct
 values for **'SERIALIZING SALT'**, **'THE SECRET KEY'**, **'THE DB USERNAME'**, **'THE DB PASSWORD'**
 and **'THE DB HOST PORT'** for you development environment.